amitjavilaventura/plotmics/README.md

 * `v3.1.1` *(2021-10-07)*:
   + Change minor features in `barDEGs()` and `volcanoPlot()`.
+  + Change minor features in `circleRegions()` to exclude the chromosomes before looking if the chromosome names in regions are also in the chrom.sizes files.

 * `v3.1.2` *(2021-10-12)*:
   + Change minor features in `circleRegions()` to exclude the chromosomes before looking if the chromosome names in regions are also in the chrom.sizes files.
+  + Fix error in `circleRegions()` to allow different assemblies.

 <br>